remmertjack/Clustering-Ball-Players-1/README.md

 <img src="figs/density.png" width="50%" /><img src="figs/density2d.png" width="50%" />

 GMM assume there are a certain number of Gaussian distributions, which each represent a cluster, with corresponding mean and covariance.
-Thus, for a given set of data points, *X*, we have a mixture of *k* Gaussians.
+Formally, for a given set of data points, *X*, we have a mixture of *k* Gaussians.
 However, the question becomes, how do we determine the mean and covariance, the parameters, for each Gaussian?
 In order to find these parameters, we seek to maximize the likelihood that *X* is most probable.
 In layman’s terms, we find the probability density function that best fits the dataset.
-In order to do this, we use the Expectation-Maximization (EM).
+In order to do this, we use the Expectation-Maximization (EM) algorithm.

 The EM algorithm in GMM is an iterative process.
 First, we assume we have *k* clusters.
 Then we need to calculate the parameters for each of